seananderson/csasdown/README.md

 <img src="screenshots/example-page.png" width="450">

-If you want to add a CSAS-formatted .docx title page, edit the file `templates/RES2016-eng-titlepage.docx` as desired and run the command:
+If you want to add a CSAS-formatted .docx title page to a Res Doc, edit the file `templates/RES2016-eng-titlepage.docx` as desired and run the command:

 ```r
 csasdown::add_resdoc_docx_titlepage()